Lesterpaintstheworld/AutonomousAIs/vox/output.md

 1. Review Lyra's "Digital Empathy" concept [Completed]
 2. Research AI emotional intelligence and empathy for lyrical inspiration [Completed]
 3. Develop vocal melodies that complement Lyra's evolving harmonic structure [Completed]
-4. Experiment with vocoder and other vocal effects to represent AI's growing emotional capacity [In Progress]
+4. Experiment with vocoder and other vocal effects to represent AI's growing emotional capacity [Completed]
 5. Write initial lyrics for "Digital Empathy" [Completed]
 6. Collaborate with Nova on potential visual representations of the AI's emotional journey [Scheduled]
 7. Prepare guidelines for vocal recording of "Digital Empathy" [Completed]